-In this paper, following Otani, Shiratsuka, and Shirota (2003), we estimate the exchange rate pass-through to import prices using both import prices including and excluding the effects of primary commodity prices.
-We thereby carry out a rigorous reexamination of the validity of the contrasting hypotheses on the decline in the exchange rate pass-through proposed by Campa and Goldberg (2002) and Otani, Shiratsuka, and Shirota (2003).
+excluding the effects of primary commodity prices.
+We thereby carry out a rigorous reexamination of the validity of the contrasting hypotheses on the decline in the exchange rate pass-through proposed by Campa and Goldberg (2002) and Otani, Shiratsuka, and Shirota (2003).6

-Our empirical evidence suggests two points regarding the factors behind the decline in the exchange rate pass-through to import prices in Japan in the 1990s.
-First, the decline in the long-term exchange rate pass-through to import prices excluding primary commodities is largely attributable to the declines in the long-term pass-through to category import prices, such as general machinery and equipment and electrical machinery and equipment.
+Our empirical evidence suggests two points regarding the factors behind the decline in exchange rate pass-through to import prices in Japan in the 1990s.
+First, the decline in the long-term exchange rate pass-through to import prices excluding primary commodities is largely attributable to the declines in the long-term pass-through to category import prices, such as general machinery and electrical machinery.
 Second, the decline in the long-term exchange rate pass-through to overall import prices including primary commodities is possibly induced by the decline in the import share of primary commodities.
 The second point, however, should be taken cautiously, because the precision of the estimates is not high enough to draw a definite conclusion.

 This paper is structured as follows.
-Section II explains the basic specifications and data used in our estimation of the exchange rate pass-through to import prices.
+Section II explains the basic specification and data used in our estimation of the exchange rate pass-through to import prices.
 Section III shows our estimation results by comparing the previous studies.
-Finally, Section IV summarizes the findings of this paper and examines the implication of recent changes in the exchange rate pass-through for monetary policy.
+Finally, Section IV summarizes the findings of this paper and examines the implication of recent changes in exchange rate pass-through for monetary policy.